-- The Tranverse Pin Guide is properly aligned to ensure insertion of the Transverse Bone Pin dorsal and proximal to the axis of rotation (Fig. A). - If the Transverse Bone Pin is inserted in the center of the head of the proximal phalanx, it may block the fibers of the collateral ligament and prevent the joint from flexing (Fig. B). - With the Bone Pin installed dorsal and proximal to the axis of rotation, there is less impingement on the collateral ligaments, thereby facilitating active and passive finger flexion (Fig. C). - Be aware that the bone surface at this location is not perpendicular to the pin axis.
+- The Transverse Pin Guide is properly aligned to ensure insertion of the Transverse Bone Pin dorsal and proximal to the axis of rotation (Fig. A).
+If the joint is unable to reduce prior to pin installation, the surgeon must use his or her best judgement to determine the optimal Transverse Pin location based on the relevant alignment of the soft tissues with the skeletal bones.
+Use of the PPG to facilitate accurate installation of the skeletal pins will often still be advantageous in these cases.
+(Fig. B). - If the Transverse Bone Pin is inserted in the center of the head of the proximal phalanx, it may block the fibers of the collateral ligament and prevent the joint from flexing (Fig. C). - With the Bone Pin installed dorsal and proximal to the axis of rotation, there is less impingement on the collateral ligaments, thereby facilitating active and passive finger flexion (Fig. D). - Be aware that the bone surface at this location is not perpendicular to the pin axis.
 This can cause the pin to migrate dorsally during insertion.
 Holding the Transverse Pin Guide snugly against the skin when drilling will help obtain correct pin position.